GDI Property Group

 Longer uninterrupted records generally signal stronger income reliability than high yield alone.

-A 10-year track record through multiple economic cycles gives confidence your income will continue.
-This company has proven it prioritises shareholder returns.
+A consistent track record through recent years gives confidence your income will continue.
+This company has shown commitment to shareholder returns.

 Sources